 Robin.
 Soho!
 Pretty one - in my power at last, eh?
-Know ye not that I have those within my call who, at my lightest bidding, would immure ye in an uncomfortable dungeon where ye would linger out a lonesome lifetime in silent solitude? (calling) What ho!
+Know ye not that I have those within my call who, at my lightest bidding, would immure ye in an uncomfortable dungeon where ye would linger out a lonesome lifetime in silent solitude?
+(Rose sinks to her knees). (calling) What ho!
 Within there!

 Richard.
-Hold - we are prepared for this (producing a Union Jack).
-Here is a flag that none dare defy. (all kneel) And while this glorious rag floats over Rose Maybud's head, the man does not live that would dare to lay unlicensed hands upon her!
+Hold - we are prepared for this (He opens his shirt to reveal he is wearing a Union Jack undershirt).
+Here is a flag that none dare defy.
+(He wrips out the trick shirt and waves it around.
+All salute).
+And while this glorious rag floats over Rose Maybud's head, the man does not live that would dare to lay unlicensed hands upon her!

 Robin.
-Foiled - and by a Union Jack!
-But a time will come, and then -
+(Out to audience) Foiled - and by a Union Jack!
+But a time will come, and then - (He crosses towards 8)

 Rose.
-Nay, let me plead with him. (to ROBIN) Sir Ruthven, have pity.
+Nay, let me plead with him. (to ROBIN.
+She stays on centre) Sir Ruthven, have pity.
 In my book of etiquette the case of a maiden about to be wedded to one who unexpectedly turns out to be a baronet with a curse on him, is not considered.
 It is a comprehensive work, but it is not as comprehensive as that.
 Time was when you loved me madly.
 Prove that this was no selfish love by according your consent to my marriage with one who, if he be not you yourself, is the next best thing - your dearest friend!